 - For any bread recipe with yeast, add 1 tsp of cider vinegar.
 Yeasts grow better in acidic conditions, giving the best possible rise and will also help tenderize the dough.
 Or add 1/8 tsp of powdered ascorbic acid (vitamin C) to the dry ingredients.
 Ascorbic acid is a natural preservative so it also acts to increase the shelf-life of your loaf.

 - Adding xanthan gum or guar gum will give you the best chance at baking a loaf as close to the flavor, texture, and appearance of wheat bread.
 Although if you cannot have gums there are substitutes available.
 For more information on what gums are and their importance, check out the best Substitutes for Xanthan & Guar Gum.

 - Salt kills yeast, so never add it to the starter mixture (sugar and warm water) to activate the yeast.
 Blend it in well with the flour.

 - Dry ingredients should be at room temperature.
 Since most gluten-free flours should be stored in the fridge/freezer due to their high protein content (so they don’t turn rancid), ensure you take them out well in advance of baking (as well as eggs).

 - Whisk or sift flours before you measure them.
-Sitting in their bag or container, they can become compacted, and you could end up adding more flour (by volume) then the recipe calls for.
+Sitting in their bag or container, they can become compacted, and you could end up adding more flour (by volume) than the recipe calls for.

-- Try and use flours with a high protein content, this will give a better structure to the bread.
+- Try and use flours with high protein content, this will give a better structure to the bread.

 - Try using butter and milk (or non-dairy equivalents) as opposed to oil and water.
 This will add a better moistness and will produce a nice chewy crust.
 Egg substitutes can be used, although the bread will not rise as much.

-- If you want prefer to use water in the recipe, try adding carbonated water (or gluten free beer for some added flavor!).
+- If you prefer to use water in the recipe, try adding carbonated water (or gluten free beer for some added flavor!).
 The carbon dioxide bubbles work to add volume to the loaf.

 - If you aren’t allergic to eggs, try to use a recipe that calls for eggs.
 They are natural leveners, and will add volume and moisture.